Care of Crystals

 Never steam-clean pearls.

-Never use (or expose pearls) to dish or wash detergents, bleaches, powdered cleansers, baking soda, or ammonia-based cleaners (like Windex).
+Never use (or expose pearls) to wash detergents, bleaches, powdered cleansers, baking soda, or ammonia-based cleaners (like Windex), vinegar and lemon juice.

-Never use toothbrushes, scouring pads or abrasive materials to clean pearls.
+Never use scouring pads or abrasive materials to clean pearls.

 Do not wear pearls when their string is wet.
 Wet strings stretch and attract dirt, which is hard to remove.